Zijian007/LIBERO-PRO/README.md

 - **Task Perturbation**: Redesigned feasible task logics, with new object sets and target states, to examine adaptation to task paradigm changes.​
 - **Environment Perturbation**: Random cross-task substitution of LIBERO’s five built-in environments to test robustness across scenarios.

-We therefore call on the community to adopt more challenging and fair evaluation standards, in order to drive VLA models toward true generalization and comprehension.
+We do not intend to criticize or compare any specific VLA architectures.
+Instead, our goal is to call on the community to adopt more challenging and fair evaluation standards that can better promote genuine generalization and understanding in VLA models.

 ---